Court and Country Active Members

 In March of 2009, Sharon joined Court and Country, a new a cappella early music choir that was forming in the northern suburbs of Chicago.
 A few years later, she became the main director for Court and Country.
 Sharon currently takes voice instruction at Harper College, participates as a student in Early Music and Choral Festivals, and performs with Court and Country for community organizations, historical reenactment events, and charitable benefits.

 Kerri-Ellen has been involved with music since childhood, playing french horn from fourth grade through high school and singing in school, church and community groups in junior high and high school.
 As an adult, she spent many years away from musical pursuits as a single mother.
 But her passion for music never flagged; just her availability to pursue it.

 Currently, Kerri-Ellen assists with music research and transcription tasks for Court & Country as well as coordinates the majority of the administrative and management needs of the group.
-She also performed with Opus Choral Ensemble and Oak Park Concert Chorale in 2015 and is performing with The Choral-Aires barbershop chorus in late 2016 and 2017.
-Outside of musical pursuits, she works for lawyers, sews historical costumes to deplete her ever-growing fabric hoard and hopes some day to be a stage hypnotist.
+She also performed with Opus Choral Ensemble and Oak Park Concert Chorale in 2015 and performed with The Choral-Aires Sweet Adelines chorus in late 2016 and 2017, going with them to International Competition in Las Vegas in Fall 2017 where they achieved 8th place in the world.
+Outside of her musical pursuits, she works for lawyers, sews historical costumes to deplete her ever-growing fabric hoard and hopes some day to be a stage hypnotist.